shawnbirring/casinoDatabase/README.md

 ## Maximillian
-- [ ] 5.
+- [x] 5.
 How many Slot Attendants are scheduled today?
-- [ ] 6.
-Any Slot Attendants who have not been assigned to Section NORTH in the last month
+- [x] 7.
+Number of active Written Warning (WW) employee A has?
-- [ ] 12.
+- [x] 12.
 Statistics on Employees: Number of Female/Male employees, Average age of employees?
 Number of employees over 50?
 Under 30
-- [ ] 16.
+- [x] 16.
 How many uniforms remain un-allocated?

 ## Shawn
 - [x] 4.
 How many breaker shifts are scheduled this week?